petereddy/petereddy.github.io/docs/_posts/2023-01-23-comcast-tmobile-verizon-isp-review.markdown

 can't remember what the actual price will be, probably around
 $100/mo. which is really expensive for this level of service.
-I could dig around on their site to find the post-intro price but I can't be arsed becuase where that information is located is not at all obvious and I'm sure it'll be higher when the time comes anyway.
+I could dig around on their site to find the post-intro price but I can't be arsed because where that information is located is not at all obvious and I'm sure it'll be higher when the time comes anyway.

 As far as Verizon, I haven't been charged yet as I'm in their free